Providing loving care to young children helps them to be mentally healthy.

 - Make eye contact.

-- Calm your baby when she cries.
+- Calm your baby when they cry.

 - Give full attention to your baby without distractions like your phone.